alexiscn/fileball.app/_pages/privacypolicy.md

 We may receive some personal data from third parties.

+The amount of data collected, the purposes, and the lawful bases for processing are determined by the respective privacy documents of these parties.

 | Third Party | Privacy Documents |
 | -- | -- |
 | AliyunDrive | [Privacy Policy](https://terms.alicdn.com/legal-agreement/terms/suit_bu1_alibaba_group/suit_bu1_alibaba_group202102022125_53871.html?spm=aliyundrive.index.0.0.7db16f60C98VE9) |